Delta has an interesting article about the elemental damage types in OD&D and their associated colors.

 For mapping energy types to colors, there can be no right system, as all of this is based on unscientific intuition and association.
 That said, here are some options:

-Type #1 #2 #3 #4 #5
+Element Damage #1 #2 #3 #4 #5

-Fire red red red red red
+Fire Fire red red red red red

-Water blue white dark blue green blue
+Water Cold blue white dark blue green blue

-Air white blue light blue white yellow
+Air Lightning white blue light blue white yellow

-Earth black black green black green
+Earth Acid black black green black green

 Scheme #2 fixes this and uses the color of the dragon that breathes the element.
 This swaps white and blue from scheme #1.
 Think of white ice as a form of water to justify the color over blue, and blue sky for the color of air and lightning.
 I think this is the most "D&D" color scheme, and is what I would use.
+It has the added bonus that you can add wood, plant or nature as a "fifth element", and associate poison and green dragons with it, which is not possible in schemes #3-5.
+(It would not work as nicely in 1e, where they breathed yellow-greenish chlorine gas).
+Of course that leaves us with 3 chromatic colors and two non-colored ones.

 Scheme #3 is from Gary, inspired by the lighter blue skye and darker blue ocean, and is all chromatic, no black or white, but I think it is crap.
 Two shades of the same color?
 C'mon.

-Scheme #4 is from Delta and uses green for the deep watery ocean, but green dragons do not breathe cold, so that does not fix the dragon energy type issue; you could replace air with blue now that blue is freed up, but that has the uglyness that we then have 3 chromatic colors and black.
+Scheme #4 is from Delta and uses green for the deep watery ocean, but green dragons do not breathe cold, so that does not fix the dragon energy type issue; you could replace air with blue now that blue is freed up, but that has the imbalance that we then have 3 chromatic colors and black.

 Scheme #5, I'll call it the Google scheme, only has chromatic colors.
 I think if you stick to the elements for color, and forget about the dragon colors, this is the most natural one.
 Yellow is the color of lightning in childrens paintings (although in reality it is white) and thus fits to air/lightning.